 The Breakup Doctor

-The start of a fun series of the same name, The Breakup Doctor introduces us to Brook Ogden, a “matchmaker-in-reverse” who counsels the broken-hearted and writes an advice column.
-But after she becomes a dumpee, she breaks all her own rules—including the one that prohibits rebounding with bad boy bartenders.
+The start of a fun series of the same name, The Breakup Doctor introduces us to Brook Ogden, a “matchmaker-in-reverse” who counsels the broken-hearted and helps pick up the pieces after things fall apart.
+Suddenly her therapy practice crumples but she lands quickly on her week and becomes a columnist writer: a weekly advice to the lovelorn.
+However, good things can't last forever...Brooks becomes a dumpee and she breaks all her own rules—including the one that prohibits rebounding with bad boy bartenders.
 Liz Tuccillo, a story editor for HBO’s Sex and the City, called this read “a heartwarming and funny story about friendship, romance, and the heart-wrenching reality of breakups.”
+It is a delightful read with plenty of humor—thanks to witty Brook—while also teaching valuable lessons about love.

 When Katie Met Cassidy

-Katie has just ended her engagement to a man when she meets Cassidy, a woman who’s her opposite in so many ways.
-Despite their differences, the two are drawn to one another, and their attraction makes Katie wonder if she’s denied an important part of herself all along…Sexy and as fluffy as cotton candy, we can’t wait for the inevitable movie adaptation.
+Katie has achieved so much in her 28 years: from highly successful lawyer to an engagement to a charming art curator, Katie is living her New York dream—far from her Kentucky upbringing.
+It is safe to say that Katie is completely surprised when Paul Michael ends the engagement.
+When her perfect life is flipped upside down, Katie accepts to go out for drinks with Cassidy, a woman who’s her opposite in so many ways.
+The two form a friendship that quickly morphs into something else, leaving Katie questioning what she thought she knew.
+Despite their differences, the two are drawn to one another, and they share an attraction that leaves Katie wondering if she’s denied an important part of herself all along…Sexy and as fluffy as cotton candy, we can’t wait for the inevitable movie adaptation.

 Divorced, Desperate, and Delicious